THEG77/KBC/README.md

 # KBC

-KBC is a CLI Who Wants to be a millionaire like quiz game implemented in Python.
+KBC is a CLI based "Who Wants to be a millionaire" or "Kaun Banega CrorePati" like quiz game implemented in Python.

 ### Why this project